Sapphirine/Auto-Face-Doodling/README.md

 # Auto Face Doodling

-This project aims at exploring, recognizing and further automatically generate the patterns of facial doodles, in- cluding eye, nose, ear, mouth and face, focusing on the as- pects of the word category and country based on the Quick, Draw! dataset from Google.
+This project aims at exploring, recognizing and further automatically generate the patterns of facial doodles, in- cluding eye, nose, ear, mouth and face, focusing on the aspects of the word category and country based on the Quick, Draw! dataset from Google.

 # Dataset:
 * https://github.com/googlecreativelab/quickdraw-dataset